Every month, several potential home sellers call and ask, “What do you charge for a real estate commission?”

-So what your really saying as a home seller when you ask “what do you charge for a real estate commission?” is that you want to net the most proceeds out of the sale of your home.
-Of course who doesn’t!!
+So what you are saying as a home seller when you ask “what do you charge for a real estate commission?”
+You are in reality saying that you want to net the most proceeds out of the sale of your home.
+Of course, who doesn’t!!

 When You Ask “What Do You Charge for a Real Estate Commission?”

-Making your decision on which real estate agent to hire based solely on what an agent charges for commission is penny wise and pound foolish.
+Making your decision on which real estate agent to hire based solely on what an agent charges for their real estate commission is penny-wise and pound-foolish.

 The illustration below shows the listing sheets of two units that were in the MLS and the deed of the for sale by owner.

 Take my listing.
 Say I charged 6% for a listing commission.
 Compare it to “their” listing.
-Let’s assume they charged 4%.
+Let’s assume they set 4%.

 My Listing at a 6% commission ($21,600) with a sale price of $360,000 the seller netted $338,400.00